 This is my third installment writing about skin care products you don’t need, and I have to say, this one pains me the most.
 As a skin care professional for 30+ years, I know there’s nothing that can permanently harm your face more that trying to perform your own face extractions at home.
 And using a blackhead blemish extractor is a one-way ticket to scarring, infection and even more breakouts.

 Blemish Extractors (sometimes called ‘Blackhead Extractors’) are tools with metal loops that squeeze the skin to extract impactions.
 Some versions even include a pointed lance to pierce and break the skin.

-I cannot stress enough how harmful these can be to your skin.
-Trying to “pop” zits or breakouts on your own is a bad idea, and using a tool like this only makes it worse.
+I cannot stress enough how harmful these can be to your face and skin.
+Trying to “pop” zits or breakouts on your own is a bad idea, and using a metal blackhead extractor like this only makes it worse.
 Stick to using the best skin care products for acne – extractions should only be performed by a licensed esthetician.
 Here’s why:

-For even more reasons you should leave your extractions to the professionals, check out my previous blog on “how to pop a pimple.”
+For even more reasons on why you should leave your extractions to the professionals, check out my previous blog on “how to pop a pimple.”

 Have an at-home pimple emergency and no time to see a pro?

 If you’re acne-prone, take 15 minutes to put your breakout in its place with an Amino Mask.
 Applied all over, or just on select pimples, this sulfur-packed mask will remove excess oils, gently exfoliate, and penetrate your pores to reduce acne pimples.

 If you only have the occasional pimple, a treatment targeted at acne might not be right for you.
 Instead, reach for a benzoyl peroxide serum to spot treat troublesome areas.